By Ginny Sawyer and Erin Shanley

 Are there organizations, initiatives, and/or individuals that are working to increase broadband connectivity/access that should be mentioned in the feature?
 Please feel free to share anything that is not included above.
 The more information, the better.

-Fort Collins has very engaged residents, which we saw in-force throughout the feasibility and decision-making phases of the broadband initiative.
+Fort Collins has very engaged residents, which we saw in force throughout the feasibility and decision-making phases of the broadband initiative.
 The enthusiasm for implementation continues at both the resident and business service levels.
 One recent initiative has been working with our local school district to help provide connectivity in mobile home parks to assist with remote student learning.
 While this effort will not be FTTH the increased access provided is critical.
-Connexion and the City of Fort Collins are also working to stand-up a Digital Equity program which will consist of a reduces rate for the same 1-gig level service offered to all.
+Connexion and the City of Fort Collins are also working to stand up a Digital Equity program which will consist of a reduced rate for the same 1-gig level service offered to all.
 This program is anticipated in 2021.